MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Requirement

-Requirement is a capability that is required to be present in a product, service, or result to satisfy a business need.
+A requirement is a capability that must be present in a product, service, or result to satisfy a business need.

 ### Resource booking